 During our first visit to Tucson, the locals told us “when the hills are pink, it’s time for a drink.”
 Thanks to the beautiful sunsets in Tucson, the hills are always pink in the evening.
 Whether you’re looking for a cold beer or hot cup of coffee, there are plenty of drinks to choose from when the sun is going down.
 What about when the hills aren’t pink?
-Take a look at our round up of things to do in Tucson, Arizona.
+Check out our round up of things to do in Tucson, Arizona.

 Things to Do in Tucson Arizona

 Grab a Loaf of Artisan Bread from Barrio Bread

 For delicious award winning artisan bread, head to Barrio Bread.
 Don Guerra has been baking sourdough bread using a traditional method for several decades.
 The organic breads are baked daily with a wide selection to choose from including breads made with ancient grains.
 Our favorites include the rustic olive, super seed whole wheat, Polish Emmer and Rye.
 Every loaf we’ve purchased is fantastic, so you really can’t go wrong.

 Spend the Day with 350+ Historical Aircrafts